Graylog2/graylog2-server/UPGRADING.rst

 - `NetFlow Input <https://github.com/Graylog2/graylog-plugin-netflow>`_
 - `Pipeline Processor <https://github.com/Graylog2/graylog-plugin-pipeline-processor>`_

 That means these plugins are not available as separate plugins anymore.
-If you manually update your Graylog installation (without using operating system packages), make sure to remove all old plugin files from the ``plugin/`` folder.
+If you manually update your Graylog installation (without using operating system packages), make sure to remove all old plugin files from the `plugin_dir <http://docs.graylog.org/en/3.0/pages/configuration/server.conf.html>`_ folder.

-The old issues in these repositories are still available for reference but new issues should only be created in the `Graylog server issue tracker <https://github.com/Graylog2/graylog2-server/issues`.
+The old issues in these repositories are still available for reference but new issues should only be created in the `Graylog server issue tracker <https://github.com/Graylog2/graylog2-server/issues>`_.